aroary/disaccord/README.md

 ___
 ## Getting Started
 * ### Introduction
-#### Dissacord is a Discord bot template for making discord bots.
-The Reason we made Dissacord was because we saw that there was no good dynamic template for new discord.js developers to use to learn how to make bots.
-Enjoy this command handler and we would apreciate feadback and bug reports.
+#### Disaccord is a Discord bot template for making discord bots.
+The Reason we made Disaccord was because we saw that there was no good dynamic template for new discord.js developers to use to learn how to make bots.
+Enjoy this command handler and we would appreciate feedback and bug reports.
 * ### Settings
 #### For your bot to work, the most important thing you will need to do is fill in the settings file.
 The most important parameter in the settings file is the token string.
 Fill in the token, prefix and developers fields now, you can come back to the rest later.
 ```json